Category Archives: Drink

 Harry Hatch builds a whisky business

-Harry Clifford Hatch (1884 – 1946) sold whisky by mail-order in Montreal.
+Harry Clifford Hatch (1884 – 1946) sold whisky by mail-order in Montreal, Canada.
 He made a small fortune before the business was ruled illegal in 1921.

-Hatch then acquired Gooderham & Worts of Toronto, the oldest distillery in Canada, for $1 million in 1923.
+Hatch acquired Gooderham & Worts of Toronto for $1.5 million in 1923.
+It was the oldest distillery in Canada but had lain inactive for eight years.

-Hatch purchased Hiram Walker & Sons of Ontario, best known for Canadian Club and the largest whisky distillery in Canada, for $14 million in 1926.
+Hatch purchased Hiram Walker & Sons of Ontario, the largest whisky distillery in Canada, and best known for the Canadian Club brand, for $14 million in 1926.

 Harry Hatch enters the Scotch whisky market

 At the time Distillers Co controlled around 70 percent of the Scotch whisky industry.
-After a failed attempt at a merger with Distillers, Hatch decided to enter into the industry for himself.
+After a failed attempt at a merger with Distillers, Hatch decided to enter into the Scotch whisky industry for himself.

 Hiram Walker acquired a 60 percent stake in James & George Stodart of Glasgow for “a few hundred thousand dollars” in 1930.
 The purchase included the Stirling Bonding Company (with the Old Smuggler brand) and George Ballantine & Son.
 Full control of the business was acquired in 1936.